Joseph Kush, Ph.D.Professor

 Education:Ph.D., School Psychology, Arizona State University, 1984

-Joseph Kush is an associate professor in the Instructional Technology program in the School of Education.
+Joseph Kush is a professor in the Instructional Technology program in the School of Education.
 He serves as the director of the doctoral program in Instructional Technology and Leadership.
 He uses Macintosh computers exclusively.

 Research interests include issues related to test fairness and test bias in minority and special needs populations.
 Additional research interests include the use of technology to assess cognitive skills.